Rabia-Bashir/rules_data_ext/README.md

 ## Method to extract conclusion
 def get_conclusion(doi, soup):
+    # The get_conclusion() method access 'information', 'history' and 'what's new' sections of systematic review update (.pub3)
+    # to finally extract the conclusion

     split_version = doi.split('.')[3]
     if split_version == "pub3":  # .pub3 is update of Cochrane systematic review